 Les Amis, which will be celebrating its 40th anniversary in October, will be collaborating throughout the celebrations with the City of Montreal, the McCord Stewart Museum, the Musée des Hospitalières de l’Hôtel-Dieu, and with Funambules Media on other exhibitions, guided walks, outdoor film screenings, and more.

 “We hope that the mountain continues to be a destination,” says Christophe Derrien, executive director of Les Amis de la Montagne.
 “Protecting the mountain is a shared responsibility.
-We hope that people share the same goal that we have, to ensure that the mountain will be there forever, for future generations.”
+We hope that people share the same goal that we have, to ensure that the mountain will be there forever, for future generations.” n